sustrik/ribosome/README.md

 ruby ribosome.rb foo.dna foo.json > out.c
 ```

-However, you can redirect the output to a specific destination directly from
+However, you can redirect the output to a specific file directly from
 the DNA file:

 ```